Containers for program windows

 The RUN command can be used to chain application (program) execution.

-In order to handle the application/program chain properly (to display the correct application list hierachy), the front-end needs to be aware of the child program execution, before executing other sub-programs that display GUI.
+In order to handle the application/program chain properly (to display the correct application list hierarchy), the front-end needs to be aware of the child program execution, before executing other sub-programs that display GUI.
 When executing a child program that is interactive, the parent program must make sure to be connected to the front-end, before executing the RUN command to start another interactive program.

 For example, program A is started and is connected to the front-end.
 This root program starts a sub-program B, which does not do any user-interaction, before starting the third sub-program C, which opens a form and executes a dialog.
 Since B did not register to the front-end, it will consider C as if it was started individually and miss the A->B->C chain.